 Eggs, milk, sugar and chocolate would have to be used up.
 What could these ingredients possibly combine to create?!

 Pancake Tuesday occurs exactly 47 days before Easter Sunday (whose date varies, year to year).
-Counting back from 21 April, Pancake Tuesday 2o19 falls on Tuesday, March 5th.
+Counting back from 12 April (Easter Sunday 2020), Pancake Tuesday 2020 falls on Tuesday, February 25th.

 What happens on Pancake Tuesday?